 |Degree:||Master of Science (MSc)|

-The offered courses are strongly embedded in the ongoing research programmes of both universities.
-Through intensive collaboration with members of the different research groups, you will get the opportunity to develop and improve your scientific skills.
+Students as scientists: our courses are strongly embedded in the ongoing research programmes of both universities.
+Through intensive collaboration with members of the different research groups, you will get the opportunity to develop and refine your scientific skills.

 As a geographer, you integrate the study of physical and human systems.
 You are a natural and social scientist offering specialised knowledge in geographical information and scientific techniques.
 There is a growing interest in the multidisciplinary approach geographers can offer to solve real-world problems on every scale - from local to global - and a strong demand for competent professionals in the broad field of geospatial sciences.
 This interuniversity programme opens doors in the offices of public authorities, private companies and research institutions dealing with urban and regional planning, mobility and transportation, tourism, environmental conservation and management, natural risk assessment, as well as with a multitude of providers and users of geodata-based tools and services.

 Find more information on the website of Vrije Universiteit Brussel (VUB):